-Most homeowners tend to underestimate a number of things which they own.
+Most homeowners tend to underestimate the number of things that they own.
 And, even once they start going from room to room and preparing for the relocation, they get overwhelmed.
-So, if you’re making a partially DIY move, you’ll definitely need to know the rules of packing.
+So, if you’re making a partially DIY relocation, you’ll definitely need to know the rules of packing for a move.
 If you know how you will both trim the costs and the time which you will need for it.
-Besides, your NYC movers will be delighted to see the perfectly labeled and packed boxes!
-So, let’s start from the top…
+Besides, movers and packers Brooklyn will be delighted to see the perfectly labeled and packed boxes!
+So, let’s start from the top!

 Before even thinking about packing for your move, start by decluttering